IRISxiaowang/Comp603OnlineShop/README.md

 Error messages are displayed if input does not meet requirement.

 ### Database
-All database related code can be found in Database.java OnlineShopDB is the production Database.
+All database related code can be found in Database.java.

+OnlineShopDB is the production Database.

 OnlineShopMock is used for unit tests.

 There are 3 database tables: ShopUser, Product, ProductTransaction